rabbitmq/rabbitmq-website/site/upgrade.md

 can be used.
 It has the benefit of making the upgrade process safier at the cost of having to spawn an entire new RabbitMQ cluster.

-## <a id="rabbitmq-version-compatibility" class="anchor" href="#rabbitmq-version-compatibility">RabbitMQ Version Compatibility</a>
+## <a id="rabbitmq-version-upgradability" class="anchor" href="#rabbitmq-version-upgradability">RabbitMQ Version Upgradability</a>

 When an upgrade jumps multiple release series (e.g. goes from `3.4.x` to `3.6.x`), it may be necessary to perform an intermediate upgrade first.
 For example, when upgrading from `3.2.x` to `3.7.x`, it would be necessary to first upgrade to 3.6.x and then upgrade to 3.7.0.

+Please note, that a [full cluster stop](#full-stop-upgrades) is required for such upgrades.

-Current release series upgrade compatibility:
+Current release series upgrade compatibility with full stop upgrade:

 | From     | To     |
 |----------|--------|